dmaerzendorfer/UnitySandbox/README.md

     - add optional mouth! that can be triggered to be happy or sad (just make it upside down and or scale it in y) compare https://www.youtube.com/watch?v=Fy0aCDmgnxg and world of goo!
     - https://forum.unity.com/threads/procedural-eyes.454758/ good ref! might steal!
+        - adding a mouth: using sdf in shader. look at https://bronsonzgeb.com/index.php/2022/01/15/drawing-with-sdfs-in-unity/
+            - https://iquilezles.org/articles/distfunctions2d/ might use the "tunnel"

 - A Verlet 2d rope simulation with a line renderer (tested in 2d, no collisions (yet?)) https://www.youtube.com/watch?v=PGk0rnyTa1U&t=299s